TMJUSTNOW/GettingAndCleaningData/CodeBook.md

 1. column names have been made lower-cased
 2. commas and underscores have been dropped (this includes the text values in column `activity`)
-3. function names as [described here](./features_info.txt) have been replaced with their *descriptive* names (std() to 'standarddeviation')
+3. function names as [described here](./features_info.txt) have been replaced with their *descriptive* names (std() to 'StandardDeviation')
-4. domain measurement prefixes 'f' and 't' have been replace with 'frequency' and 'time' respectively
+4. domain measurement prefixes 'f' and 't' have been replaced with 'frequency' and 'time' respectively
 5. shorthands as Acc have been replaced with more descriptive names ie. 'acceleration'

-For the purpos of this project *only mean averages and standard deviations* values have been extracted from the merged and tidyed dataset obtained by a process as describer in the [README.md](./README.md)
+For the purposed of this project *only mean and standard deviation* values have been extracted from the merged and tidyed dataset obtained by a process describer in the [README.md](./README.md)

 ## Variables
 Provided is the list of sanitized variable names as they appear in independent_tidy_data.csv